isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 ssh to it, again using either the Console or the CLI:

   * From the Console, go to Compute Engine > VM instances, and then click on the **SSH** button on the far-right of the row describing the specific VM you would like to connect to.
-  * Using the CLI, simply use the command ``gcloud cmopute ssh`` followed by the instance name.
+  * Using the CLI, simply use the command **gcloud compute ssh** followed by the instance name.

 Shutting down your VM